Gifts in Action: A Donor Newsletter - May 2024

 Constellation Brand Logo

 The Constellation Brands Endowed Scholarship is now available to support students in both the Golisano College of Computing and Information Sciences (GCCIS) and the Saunders College of Business (SCB).
-The scholarship was established in 2021 to support women, students of color, and first-generation students in GCCIS.
+The scholarship was established in 2021.
+All incoming first-year or transfer students enrolled in GCCIS or SCB are eligible for this scholarship.
+Students who identify as female, persons of color, and/or first-generation students are encouraged to apply.
 The scholarship helps foster an inclusive culture within computing characterized by diversity in background and thought.

 Frank Sklarsky BS ’78, who with his wife, Ruth, has shared their philanthropy with RIT and others, is RIT’s 2024 Outstanding Alumnus.
 The Sklarskys have made several major gifts in recent years to support student scholarship, the Sklarsky Center for Business Analytics, and the Sklarsky Glass Box Theater.
 They are also founding members of RIT’s Sentinel Society, a community of leadership donors who make meaningful annual investments that support the university’s most immediate needs.